A Finite Memory Interacting P\'{o}lya Contagion Network and its Approximating Dynamical Systems: Dynamical System Models

-As seen in the earlier section, in general it is not easy to obtain the stationary distribution for the $\IPCN(M,N)$ Markov chain characterized in \eqref{eq:tp>1}, which has $2^{MN}$ states.
+As seen in the earlier section, in general it is not easy to obtain the stationary distribution for the $\IPCN(M,N)$ Markov chain characterized in \eqref{eq:tp_general}, which has $2^{MN}$ states.
 Due to this exponential increase in the size of the transition probability matrix with the number of urns $N$ and memory $M$, it is difficult to analytically solve for the stationary distribution in terms of the system parameters.
 In this section, we present the main core of our paper, i.e., a class of dynamical systems whose trajectory approximates the infection probability at time $t$ for any urn $i$ in the network.
+Notably, for the case of $M=1$, we observe that the process naturally leads to an exact linear dynamical system without using any approximation.
+For $M>1$, we use a \emph{mean-field approximation} to obtain an approximating dynamical system.
 This is in the same theme as the classical SIS model, and its variations, where a dynamical system is often used instead of the original Markov chain.
 A few examples in which an approximate dynamical system is constructed for a Markov chain are given in \cite{hassibi, wang, virus,andersson2012stochastic}.
 Throughout the section, we consider $\delta_{r,i}(t)=\delta_{r,i}$ and $\delta_{b,i}(t)=\delta_{b,i}$ for all time instances $t$, i.e., we remove the time dependence from the reinforcement parameters of the Markov process.

-\subsection{Dynamical System for $M=1$}
+\subsection{Dynamical system for $\textbf{M=1}$}

 Our main objective is to analyze the behaviour of the draw variables $\{Z_{i,t}\}$, when memory is one.
 In particular, we obtain a dynamical system for the evolution in time of $P(Z_{i,t}=1)$, which we outline next.